 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

-Charlotte Mason was a British educator the Loved the Lord and loved children.
+Charlotte Mason was a British educator that Loved the Lord and loved children.
 She observed children and taught others how to nurture children and guide them to their destiny.
-Her approach is used in many homeschools and some Charter schools.
+Her approach is used in many homeschools and some charter schools.

 Her philosophy has not only impacted the education arena but has also impacted the home life of many families.